KaleabTessera/Research-Paper-Reading-Template/README.md

 [Theoretical or empirical results (any main tables) ]

 ### Limitations
-[Did the authors mention any limitations to their work?
+[Did the authors mention any reservations/limitations to their work or methodology?
 Do you see any limitations of their work?]

 ### Confusing aspects of the paper
 [Is there anything that is confusing and could need better explanations or references?]